liveha/NMBU-BIO326/Polishing_ONT-contigs.md

 Orion will also generate a slurm-log file, e.g. `slurm-12943611.out` where the number corresponds to the jobID.
 Depending on the software, this file can provide details regarding the program, the run or errors.
 Check using e.g. `more slurm-12943611.out`

-_Orion is packed, so there is a high chance that your job is still pending.
+_Orion can be rather busy, so there is a high chance that your job is still pending.
 However, we have 99 reasons problems, but contigs aint one_: You will find a backup of the contigs  here `/mnt/SCRATCH/bio326-21/MetaGenomeAssembly/MetaG_Assembly.dir`.
 Copy these to your folder:

 ```
 cp /mnt/SCRATCH/bio326-21/MetaGenomeAssembly/MetaG_Assembly.dir/XDC-ONT.contigs.fasta .